-Man Arrested In Connection With Attack Of Two Women At Baltimore Liquor Store
+Man Arrested In Connection With Attack Of Two Korean American Women At Baltimore Liquor Store

 BALTIMORE (WJZ) — A violent and brutal attack on two Korean women store owners overnight Monday, all caught on camera.

-“I’m feeling raged, of course watching a video of your mom and your aunt beat is crazy,” John Yun, son of one of the women attacked.READ MORE: Under Armour Settles SEC Charges For $9 Million
+“I’m feeling raged, of course watching a video of your mom and your aunt beat is crazy,” John Yun, son of one of the women attacked.READ MORE: 'I Was Outraged': Gov. Larry Hogan Says Of Attack Of Korean Women At Baltimore Liquor Store

 John Yun still shaken by the attack on his mother and aunt that came without warning or reason.